Paper Sizes

 C7: 114 x 81

-Setting up Acrobat DC for Pre Press
+Setting up Acrobat DC / PRO for Pre Press

 The golden rule to check if your artwork is print ready is to use Acrobat PC.
 Acrobat DC is a professional program that comes apart of the Adobe suite.